ZarK/ai-rules/global_rules.md

 ## Bootstrap Process
 - Download if missing or update `.windsurfrules` from source
-- Create a corresponding `.cursorrules` file for Cursor compatibility
 - Execute the general bootstrap process defined in `.windsurfrules` with any context keywords